HenrikBengtsson/future-tutorial-user2022/README.md

 PS.
 We will _not_ cover asynchronous Shiny programming using futures and promises in this tutorial.

+Acknowledgments: This tutorial and other work on futureverse is funded by Essential Open Source Software program ran by the Chan Zuckerberg Initiative (CZI EOSS #4).

 ## Objectives

-After completing this tutorial, the goal is that you:
+After completing this tutorial, my hope is that you:

 * find parallelization less magic

 * find parallelization less intimidating

-* feel comfortable parallelizing your own R code
+* feel comfortable parallelize your own R code

 and understand how the **future** framework: